 It would also have been called SaaS Management even if these SaaS records were maintained through a spreadsheet, but that management procedure would hardly be scalable.
 Hence the requirement for automation (discussed later in this guide).

-When automated, SaaS Management exceeds its functionality because it is interrelated to or facilitates other important company objectives like business organisation, budget optimisation, innovation, technology democratisation and the overall digital transformation.
+When automated, SaaS Management exceeds its functionality because it is interrelated to or facilitates other important company objectives like business organisation, budget optimisation, innovation, technology democratisation and overall digital transformation.

 SaaS apps - all that glitters ain’t always gold.